-- --static-link Implies --link, and also indicates that subdirectories of the given directory will not change for each given directory that implements a multicollection package. - --pkgs Disables default installation of the current directory when no (pkg-source)s are supplied. - --copy Disables default handling of directory package sources as links, and instead treats them like other sources: package content is copied to install. - --binary Strips source elements of a package before installing, and implies --copy. - --source Strips built elements of a package before installing, and implies --copy. - --scope (scope) Selects the package scope for installation, where (scope) is one of - installation Install packages for all users of a Racket installation, rather than user-specific. - user Install packages for the current user and current installation's name/version.
+- --static-link Implies --link, and also indicates that subdirectories of the given directory will not change for each given directory that implements a multicollection package. - --pkgs Disables default installation of the current directory when no \(\langle pkg\)-source\(\rangle s\) are supplied. - --copy Disables default handling of directory package sources as links, and instead treats them like other sources: package content is copied to install. - --binary Strips source elements of a package before installing, and implies --copy. - --source Strips built elements of a package before installing, and implies --copy. - --scope \(\scope\) Selects the package scope for installation, where \(\scope\) is one of - installation Install packages for all users of a Racket installation, rather than user-specific. - user Install packages for the current user and current installation's name/version.

-The default package scope is normally user, but it can be configured with raco pkg config --set default-scope $\langle scope \rangle$.
-The default installation name is normally the Racket version, but it can be configured with raco pkg config --set name $\langle name \rangle$.
+The default package scope is normally user, but it can be configured with raco pkg config --set default-scope $\langle scope \rangle$ .
+The default installation name is normally the Racket version, but it can be configured with raco pkg config --set name $\langle name \rangle$ .

-- -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Select $\langle dir \rangle$ as the package scope. - --catalog (catalog) Use (catalog) instead of the currently configured package catalogs. - --skip-installed Ignore any (pkg-source) whose name corresponds to an already-installed package, except for promoting auto-installed packages to explicitly installed. - --all-platforms Considers package dependencies independent of the current platform (instead of filtering dependencies to platforms other than the current one). - --force Ignores module conflicts, including conflicts due to installing a single package in multiple scopes.
-Forcing an installation may leave package content in an inconsistent state. - --ignore-checksums Ignores errors verifying package checksums (unsafe). - --no-cache Disables use of the download cache. - --no-setup Does not run raco setup after installation.
-This behavior is also the case if the environment variable PLT_PKG_NOSETUP is set to any non-empty value. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Install and setup with $\langle n \rangle$ parallel jobs.
+- -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Select $\langle dir \rangle$ as the package scope. - --catalog \(\chiconomega catalog\)\) Use \(\chiconomega catalog\) instead of of the currently configured package catalogs. - --skip-installed Ignore any \( \lambda pkg-source \rangle \) whose name corresponds to an already-installed package, except for promoting auto-installed packages to explicitly installed. - --all-platforms Considers package dependencies independent of the current platform (instead of filtering dependencies to platforms other than the current one). - --force Ignores module conflicts, including conflicts due to installing a single package in multiple scopes.
+Forcing an installation may leave package content in an inconsistent state. - --ignore-checksums Ignores errors verifying package checksums (unsafe). - --strict-doc-conflicts Refuses to install in user package scope when documentation-directory names would conflict with other packages.
+"Conflicting" documentation names are normally allowed for installation in user package scope, but strict checking ensures that installation would succeed in other package scopes. - --no-cache Disables use of the download cache. - --no-setup Does not run raco setup after installation.
+This behavior is also the case if the environment variable PLT\PKG\NOSETUP is set to any non-empty value. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Install and setup with $\langle n \rangle$ parallel jobs. - --fail-fast Breaks raco setup as soon as any error is encountered.